palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 Tables
 ======

-Tables are the base structure for storing data in atlasdb.
+Tables are the base structure for storing data in AtlasDB.
 Every table has a name, a row specification, a column-value specification, an optional set of constraints on the table, and an optional set of behavior and performance tuning parameters.